YSZhuoyang/service-mesh-primer/README.md

-# API-Gateway-Primer
+# Gateway-Primer

-Bootstrapping a tiny API gateway using envoy which supports:
+Bootstrapping a tiny gateway using envoy which supports:

 - Transcoding HTTP+JSON into gRPC+Protobuf
 - Server push, streaming data to clients